-Last week, I wrote the 3 Ways to Avoid Downgrading Your Lifestyle After Retirement.
-We did this mainly through saving a big portion of our income when I was working.
-We put an artificial cap on our monthly expenditures and that made it easy to maintain the same lifestyle when I stopped making a 6 figure income.
-Our lifestyle was about the same when I retired from my full time job, but my quality of life improved immensely.
-I gained a lot of happiness by removing the part of life that I detested.
-I want to look at the other side of the coin today.
-Life is pretty good now, but can I buy more happiness with money?
-Would our quality of life improve with say, $500/month more expenditure?
+A while back, I wrote the 3 Ways to Avoid Downgrading Your Lifestyle After Retirement.
+We did this by saving a large portion of our income when I was working full-time.
+We put an artificial cap on our monthly expenditures.
+That made it easy to maintain the same lifestyle when I stopped making a 6 figure income.
+Our lifestyle didn’t change much after I retired from my engineering career, but our quality of life improved immensely.
+I gained a lot of happiness by removing the part of life that I disliked.
+Today, I want to look at the other side of the coin.
+Life is pretty good now, but can money buy more happiness?
+Would our quality of life improve with say, spending $500/month more?

 Money and Happiness

 Can money buy happiness?
 Of course, it can.
 We all know that having extra money is better than struggling to pay the bills.
 A study from Princeton University showed that the more money you make, the happier you are – up to a point.
 Once your household income exceeds $75,000, the effect levels off and more money doesn’t really increase your level of happiness.
 As you accumulate more wealth, it becomes more difficult to buy more happiness.

 So how do you buy happiness with money?
 We can buy material things and that will make us happier, but that warm glow doesn’t last long.
 A new car would make me very happy for a few weeks, but I would adapt to it and revert back to normal pretty quickly.
 Actually, a new car would be a major source of stress for me.
 Now, we park on the street and our car gets dinged pretty often.
 With a new car, I’d be angry every time I see a new ding.
 With a beaten up 10 years old car, new dings don’t make any difference.
 This is the conundrum with buying more stuff.
 You feel good for only a short while so you have to keep buying more stuff to feel better.
 Spending this way can become an addictive cycle.

 Experience trumps material goods